write-you-a-scheme-v2/scheme/docs/04_errors.md

 ```

- Similar to our `showVal`, from [Chapter 1](01_introduction.html), we override the `show` Typeclass to give a custom message for the type.
+ Similar to our `showVal`, from [Chapter 1](01_introduction.html), we override the `show` Typeclass to give a custom message for the show function.
 The showError has a special case for PError, which uses  `String` and just wraps the error message from the parser.
 The next source `IO`, can also be tricky.
 Although we have the ability to throw an `IOError`, if there is an unchecked exception during `IO` operations, it will fall through and not be handling via our `LispException` pathway.